qundao/mirror-beautifulsoup4/doc/index.rst

  # ...
  #

-The :py:class:`SoupStrainer` behavior is as follows:
+When selectively parsing a document, the behavior of :py:class:`SoupStrainer` is as follows:

-* When a tag matches, it is kept (including all its contents, whether they also match or not).
+* When the name and attributes for a potential tag matches the :py:class:`SoupStrainer`, the tag is parsed.
+All of its children are automatically parsed, without the :py:class:`SoupStrainer` being consulted.
-* When a tag does not match, the tag itself is not kept, but parsing continues into its contents to look for other tags that do match.
+* When the name and attributes for a potential tag do not match, the tag is not parsed.
+But its children will be compared against the :py:class:`SoupStrainer` and may end up being parsed.
+* The tag names and attribute values passed in to the :py:class:`SoupStrainer` are the same ones that would be passed into the :py:class:`Tag` constructor.
+These values will be in a less processed form here than in other parts of Beautiful Soup.
+In particular, attribute values are always passed in as Unicode strings, even if (as with the `class` attribute in HTML) that value would become a list after parsing.

 Customizing multi-valued attributes
 -----------------------------------